zrisher/se_mod_builder/README.md

 ##### Developing
-Simply edit your code and assets, set your configuration to anything besides `release`, and click "Build" to deploy all changes to the SE mods folder and ARMS-Loader.
+Simply edit your code and assets, set your configuration to anything besides `release`, and click "Build" to deploy all changes.
 SE will start automatically when finished deploying.

 ##### Releasing
 When your code is ready to release:
  * Bump the version in Properties/VersionInfo and commit.
  * Push your code to github and ensure it's merged into master.
  * Change your build to "release" and click "Build".
-This will publish your changes to Load-ARMS.
+This will publish your changes to SEPL.
  * If you've changed your steam-shipped code, publish it using SE.